 And more importantly you'll probably be practicing incorrectly and have to undo some bad habits later.

 Learn the proper mechanics of playing bar chords.

 A time-tested way to do this is to find a competent guitar instructor who could not only show you the proper way to do it but help you make corrections when you get off.

 Another way that's becoming more and more effective is to learn from a progressive set of videos online where you can watch the technique and make adjustments from what you see.

-Yes everyone seems to know they should practice.
-But in reality most students underestimate how much time and persistence is needed to make your body do something it's not used to doing… Like play bar chords
+Everyone knows they should practice.
+But in reality most students underestimate how much time and persistence is needed to make your body do something it's not used to doing… Like play barre chords